MartinEesmaa/VVCEasy/README.md

 If you are still not happy about VVC (known as Versatile Video Coding), that you think this is too hard to encode and decode, use AOMEDIA ONE (AV1) that is recommended for most users to easily play VLC Media Player and others.
 VVC should need played on VLC Media Player in future.

-# Compatability results (VVENC AND VVDEC) TEST COMPLETED BY MARTIN EESMAA
+# Compatibility results (VVENC AND VVDEC) TEST COMPLETED BY MARTIN EESMAA

 Windows (vvencapp):
 ![WindowsVVENCDEC](https://user-images.githubusercontent.com/88035011/145812753-eddf04c5-1a10-4892-9118-7478735b1475.png)